A simple iterative algorithm for maxcut: Introduction

 Given an undirected simple graph $G=(V,E)$ of order $n$ with the vertex set $V$ and the edge set $E$, a set pair $(S,S^\prime)$ is called a cut of $G$ if $S\cap S^\prime = \varnothing$ and $S \cup S^\prime = V$.
 The maxcut problem, one of Karp's $21$ NP-complete problems \cite{Karp1972}, aims at finding a specific cut $(S,S^\prime)$ of $G$ to maximize the cut value

 where $E(S,S^\prime)$ collects all edges cross between $S$ and $S^\prime$ in $E$, and $w_{ij}$ denotes the nonnegative weight on the edge $\{i,j\}\in E$.

 Due to its widespread applications in various areas \cite{ChangDu1987,BarahonaGrotschelJungerReinelt1988,AizenbudShkolnisky2016}, several maxcut algorithms have been proposed to search for approximate solutions and usually fall into two distinct categories: discrete algorithms and continuous ones.
 The former mainly refer to the combinatorial algorithms for maxcut, which directly deal with the discrete objective function \eqref{eq:cut} and usually adopt both complicated techniques to break out of local optima and advanced heuristics for improving the solution quality, such as the scatter search \cite{MartiDuarteLaguna2009}, the tabu search \cite{PalubeckisKrivickiene2004} and hybrid strategies within the framework of evolutionary algorithms \cite{LinGuan2016,MaHao2017}.
-In contrast, the objective functions for the latter, often obtained from the relaxation of the discrete objective function \eqref{eq:cut}, are continuous, and thus standard continuous optimization algorithms can be applied into the relaxed problems in a straightforward manner, for instance, the Goemans-Williamson (GW) algorithm \cite{GoemansWilliamson1995} and its variant \cite{BurerMonteiroZhang2001}, the spectral cut (SC) algorithm \cite{DelormePoljak1993,PoljakRendl1995} and its recursive implementation (RSC) \cite{Trevisan2012,th:Ottaviano2008,ChangShaoZhang2016-maxcut}.
-To all these continuous algorithms, rounding is essential and indispensable in obtaining a cut from a solution of the corresponding relaxed problem.
-The GW algorithm rounds the solution of a relaxing semidefinite programming via randomly selecting the hyperplanes until it achieves an expected cut value.
-The SC algorithm obtains a cut by rounding the maximal eigenvector of graph Laplacian by a threshold, while the RSC algorithm recursively distributes part of unabsorbed points into two sets corresponding to a cut where the selection and assignment are determined by rounding the approximate solution of the dual Cheeger cut problem.
+In contrast, the objective functions for the latter, often obtained from the relaxation of the discrete objective function \eqref{eq:cut}, are continuous, and thus standard continuous optimization algorithms can be applied into the relaxed problems in a straightforward manner, for instance, the Goemans-Williamson (GW) algorithm \cite{GoemansWilliamson1995}, {the CirCut algorithm resulted from the rank-two relaxation heuristics \cite{BurerMonteiroZhang2001},} the spectral cut (SC) algorithm \cite{DelormePoljak1993,PoljakRendl1995} and its recursive implementation (RSC) \cite{Trevisan2012,th:Ottaviano2008,ChangShaoZhang2016-maxcut}.
+For all these continuous algorithms, rounding is essential and indispensable in obtaining a cut from a solution of the corresponding relaxed problem.
+The GW algorithm rounds the solution of a relaxing semidefinite programming via randomly selecting the hyperplanes until it achieves an expected cut value. {A deterministic strategy, named Procedure-CUT, is adopted by CirCut to round the angle-vector solution to get a best possible associated cut.} The SC algorithm obtains a cut by rounding the maximal eigenvector of graph Laplacian by a threshold, while the RSC algorithm recursively distributes part of unabsorbed points into two sets corresponding to a cut where the selection and assignment are determined by rounding the approximate solution of the dual Cheeger cut problem.